 The terms below are official glossary items in the U.S. National Kubb Championship ruleset.
 Some of the glossary terms are expanded upon from the World Championship Rules, and were converted from Swedish to English.
 In addition to official terminology, there is also local, regional, translated, and game notation.
 Slang terms that are widely accepted and used during game-play and discussion.

-Advantage line
+Throwing line

 Kubb